+Term: Assignable lease

+Description: A term used for leasehold land and buildings to show whether the land and buildings can be sold or given to another owner.

+Term: Balance sheet

+Description: A statement of the assets, liabilities, and capital of an organisation at a point in time, detailing the balance of income and expenditure over the preceding period.

+Term: Break clause

+Description: A provision in a lease that allows the landlord and/or the tenant to bring the lease to an end before the full period of years has elapsed.

+Term: Building regulations

+Description: Building regulations are statutory instruments that seek to ensure that the policies set out in the relevant legislation are carried out.
+Building regulations approval is required for most building work in the UK.
+Building regulations that apply across England and Wales are set out in the Building Act 1984.

+Term: Capital asset(s)

+Description: Land, buildings, equipment and vehicles that have a useful life of more than one year.

+Term: Capitalise

+Description: In terms of accounting, an expense is a capital expenditure when the asset is a newly purchased capital asset or an investment that improves the useful life of an existing capital asset.
+If an expense is a capital expenditure, it needs to be capitalised.

+Term: Contingency

+Description: An allowance in the project budget (usually expressed as a percentage) for unforeseen circumstances.

-Term Description Flood protection works Works aimed to reduce the impact of flooding on a property.
-These typically include: flood proofing works - works to reduce the amount of water entering a property • flood-resilient works - works to reduce the amount of damage caused when water enters the property Forfeiture on insolvency clause A forfeiture clause that allows a landlord to take back a property from its tenant if the tenant experiences financial difficulty, eg insolvency or bankruptcy.
-Freehold interest The absolute right to own property (land and buildings) in perpetuity.
-Lease A legal agreement through which property is conveyed to a person or organisation for a defined period and in return for the payment of rent.
-Leasehold A person's right to use and occupy land and/or buildings which arises under a lease as opposed to freehold ownership.
-Procurement method statement Procurement is the process of finding, agreeing terms and acquiring goods, services or works from an external source, often through a tendering or competitive bidding process.
+Term: Flood protection works

+Description: Works aimed to reduce the impact of flooding on a property.
+These typically include:

+- flood proofing works works to reduce the amount of water entering a property - flood-resilient works works to reduce the amount of damage caused when water enters the property back a property from its tenant if the tenant experiences financial difficulty, eg insolvency or bankruptcy.

+Term: Forfeiture on insolvency clause

+Description: A forfeiture clause that allows a landlord to take buildings) in perpetuity.

+Term: Freehold interest

+Description: The absolute right to own property (land and

+Term: Lease

+Description: A legal agreement through which property is conveyed to a person or organisation for a defined period and in return for the payment of rent.

+Term: Leasehold

+Description: A person's right to use and occupy land and/or buildings which arises under a lease as opposed to freehold ownership.

+Term: Procurement method statement

+Description: Procurement is the process of finding, agreeing terms and acquiring goods, services or works from an external source, often through a tendering or competitive bidding process.
 To ensure compliance with the public procurement policy, we ask organisations to demonstrate how they will achieve value for money when purchasing goods, works and services as part of their project.
 All applications must include a method statement explaining how you will undertake the procurement activity for your project.

-Public procurement policy Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.
-Quantity surveyor (QS) A quantity surveyor advises on the overall economic and accounting aspects of a project.
+Term: Public procurement policy

+Description: Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.

+Term: Quantity surveyor (QS)

+Description: A quantity surveyor advises on the overall economic and accounting aspects of a project.
 They prepare RIBA stage cost plans, the bill of quantities for the tender documents and a pre-tender estimate against which the tender returns are assessed.

+Term: Registered lease

-Registered lease A registered lease is a leasehold interest in real property which is recorded in the official registry at the Land Registry.
+Description: A registered lease is a leasehold interest in real property which is recorded in the official registry at the Land Registry.

-Term Description RIBA plan of work Royal Institute of British Architects (RIBA) organises the process of managing and designing building projects and administering building contracts into a number of key work stages.
+Term: RIBA plan of work

+Description: Royal Institute of British Architects (RIBA) organises the process of managing and designing building projects and administering building contracts into a number of key work stages.
 The RIBA Outline Plan of Work 2021 consists of eight stages defined by the numbers 0-7.
-Tender Tendering is the process of inviting and appointing a contractor, supplier or consultant to undertake work.
-It must be a competitive process between firms or individuals who have the necessary skills, integrity and responsibility to deliver the work.